Path to the beach at the Caracola Hotel.

 Our friend Eric Haller carries a sheathed machete with him at all times.
 He claims its a deterrent; so a would-be miscreant will “pick the other guy.”
 As a fellow ex-Dungeons & Dragons player, I’m dubious — I think the guy just likes carrying a sword around (and he’s finally found a place where that’s socially acceptable).
 But there is crime in the Puerto Viejo area.
 At least, that’s what everyone tells you.

-Kia and Tesla Rose at Art Cafe, not worried about crime.
+At Art Cafe, not worried about crime.

 I think every single person we’ve met has warned us about crime in one way or another.
 This is the beach where you will get mugged at sunset.
 This is the stretch of road where machete-wielding youths will rob you blind.
 Let’s write down the serial number of the bike you are buying so that when it gets stolen you’ll have some record of purchase.
 The manager of our jungle house insisted that we should be locking up the open kitchen every time we leave the house (the kitchen area closed up like a wooden cube with heavy, medieval-style hanging doors) or thieves would come take everything — our blender, our plates — everything!
 We ignored his warnings, and nobody stole our blender.
 In fact, we haven’t yet experienced or witnessed any crime at all (with one exception — see below).